jdevuyst/tableaux/README.md

 Among other things, this will test some well-known validities (Hilbert axioms, S5 axioms, PAL reduction axioms).
 These tests are located at the bottom of [test/dyntab/cascade_test.clj](test/dyntab/cascade_test.clj).

-If you're interested in using my theorem prover as a library, you will probably want to look at the bottom of [src/dyntab/cascade.clj](src/dyntab/cascade.clj) and [src/dyntab/syntax.clj](src/dyntab/syntax.clj) first.
+If you're interested in using my theorem prover as a library, you will probably want to look at [src/dyntab/cascade.clj](src/dyntab/cascade.clj) and [src/dyntab/syntax.clj](src/dyntab/syntax.clj) first.

 There currently is no end user interface for the theorem prover.